The Worrying Rise of Healthcare Data Breaches

 Health Data Breaches in Australia

-In Australia, it was reported that the private healthcare and financial sectors were bearing the main brunt of cyber attacks across all industries in Q2 of 2018.
-In that quarter alone, the private health sector in Australia experienced 49 breaches, 20 of which were due to malicious attack (and the rest due to human error).
+In Australia, it was reported that the private healthcare and financial sectors were bearing the main brunt of cyberattacks across all industries in Q2 of 2018.
+In that quarter alone, the private health sector in Australia experienced 49 breaches, 20 of which were due to malicious attacks (and the rest due to human error).